y330/Pydash/README.md

 ```python
 import pygame
 ```
-if you don't recognize anything up to here, read a tutorial onoine
+if you don't recognize anything up to here, read a tutorial online